fhildeb/lukso-node-guide/docs/guides/monitoring/prometheus.md

 ```

 ## Maintenance

 Proper maintenance ensures that all the components are working as intended and can be updated on the fly.

-Proper maintenance ensures that all the components are working as intended and can be updated on the fly.